-This represents fair value allocated to the free warrants issued pursuant of bonus issue of Warrants refer to Note 22(c).
+This represents fair value allocated to the free warrants issued pursuant to the bonus issue of Warrants refer to Note 20(c).

 (e) Foreign currency translation reserve

 The foreign currency translation reserve represents exchange differences arising from the translation of the financial statements of foreign operations whose functional currencies are different from that of the Group's presentation currency.